-Introduction Talking and Listening forms the bulk of our work other than our routine work of caring for the patient directly.
-However nothing stressed us out more than communicating with patient family members or sometimes the patients.
-Moreover, effective communication can immediately improve the nursing care without ever changing anything else in the care.
-So […]
+Introduction Talking and listening form the bulk of our work other than our routine work of caring for the patient directly.
+However, nothing stresses us out more than communicating with the patients’ family members or sometimes the patients themselves.
+Moreover, effective communication can immediately improve the nursing care without ever changing anything else in the […]

 Nursing Home, Elderly Care